ROCm/.github/docs/templates/contributing_template.md

 ### Process ###

 <!-- [PART8] Instructions:
-   * Outline the PR review process, most importantly, ensure list of reviewers are updated in Codeowners file
+   * Outline the PR review process, most importantly, ensure list of reviewers are updated in CODEOWNERS file
-   * List out code formatting steps.
+   * List out code formatting steps (if script is used to check formatting) or refer contributor to coding-style section if you've documented it there already.
    * Detail how to get and run you test suite
-   * Explain the CI/CD process
+   * Explain the external CI/CD process (if one exists at the time)
        - different hardware targets under test
        - access mechanism to CI logs
        - typical failures and resolution suggestion

 MIOpen Example:
 * Please follow the generic MIOpen PR review process, as defined here.
-* Reviewers are listed in the Codeowners file
+* Reviewers are listed in the CODEOWNERS file
-* For each commit message, please follow this recommend guidelines [here](https://github.com/ROCmSoftwarePlatform/MIOpen/wiki/How-to-assign-labels-to-Commit-Messages-and-PRs%3F).
+* For each commit message, please follow this recommend guidelines [here](https://github.com/ROCm/MIOpen/wiki/How-to-assign-labels-to-Commit-Messages-and-PRs%3F).
 * Code format guidelines

 MIOpen uses the clang-format tool for formatting code in source files.